 Your page sets <title>Best Wireless Headphones 2026 | Acme Reviews</title> but the visible <h1> reads “We tested 47 pairs of headphones so you don’t have to.”
-Google sees two competing signals about what the page is about, declines to use either, and rewrites your SERP title to a clipped fragment from the second paragraph.
+Google sees two competing signals about what the page is about and rewrites your SERP title — usually to your H1 or a clipped fragment of body copy.
 Click-through drops.
-This is one of the most common preventable causes of Google title rewrites — and unlike many ranking concerns it is fully within your control.

 Common causes